-By the end of the four-day event, over 3,000 contacts were made to those who had supported Northwestern and its students.

-"We are fortunate blessed and to have such a caring and compassionate community of friends, family and alumni who support and embrace Northwestern," said Melissa Ienlink, Northwestern Foundation & Alumni Association relationship manager.
+By the end of the four-day event, over 3,000 contacts were made to those who had supported of friends, family and alumni who support and embrace Northwestern," said Melissa Jenlink, Northwestern Foundation & Alumni diligently, Foundation & Alumni A-Thon.
+Association relationship manager.
 "This year's Thank-A-Thon participants wrote over 2,300 letters and made over 750 calls."